 I realized that I also had to make amends with those mint chocolate crinkle cookies of hers.
 Her recipe was definitely not vegan.
 So I had to adapt.
 The results: absolutely amazing!

-You know how sometimes veganized recipes taste horrendous?
+Do you know how sometimes veganized recipes taste horrendous?
 Well, this vegan mint chocolate crinkle cookie recipe actually tastes better than the refined sugar, refined flour, dairy, and egg cookie recipe.
-You’re very welcome ;)
+You're very welcome ;)

 It also doesn't matter what you call them.
 Crinkle, crackle, snow-topped...as long as they end up in your mouth :)